 We start Gokyo Lakes and Everest Base Camp Trek with a sightseeing day in Kathmandu.
 Next day after a flight to Lukla the real trek starts.
-We follow the main Everest trail through Dudh Koshi Valley until Namche Bazaar.
-After spending two nights for acclimatization purpose in Namche Bazzar, we march ahead through Gokyo Valley trail to Gokyo.
-We walk beside the moraines of Ngozumpa Glacier and turquoise lakes to reach Gokyo.
-We sped an acclimatization day in Gokyo exploring the Gokyo Ri and enjoying panoramic views of Everest, Lhotse, Makalu and Cho Oyu and many other mountain ranges.
+We follow the main Everest trail through Dudh Koshi Valley until Namche Bazaar (3,440m/11,290ft).
+After spending two nights for acclimatization purpose in Namche Bazaar, we march ahead through Gokyo Valley trail to Gokyo.
+We walk beside the moraines of Ngozumpa Glacier and turquoise lakes to reach Gokyo & spend an acclimatization day in Gokyo exploring the Gokyo Ri and enjoying panoramic views of Mt.
+Everest, Mt.
+Lhotse, Mt.
+Makalu and Mt.
+Cho Oyu and many other mountain ranges.
 We explore the tranquil fourth and fifth Gokyo Lakes too.
 The adventurous phase begins with Cho La crossing.
-Follow your guide’s instructions in Cho La pass otherwise you might get trouble.
-There are two more challenges, the Everest Base Camp and the Kalapatthar, but are reasonable worth the effort.
+There are two more challenges, the Everest Base Camp and the Kala Patthar, but are reasonable worth the effort.

 Is Gokyo Lakes and Everest Base Camp Trek for you?